Exercise Exercise

 • Improving blood glucose homeostasis.

-Recent work has raised the possibility that vigorous or high-intensity intermittent exercise may offer superior benefits to HF patients compared with low-to-moderate intensity continuous aerobic training with regard to VO2.
-This approach should be limited to specialist centres with rapid access to medical support until safety is more definitively established
+Recent work has raised the possibility that high-intensity interval training may offer superior benefits to HF patients compared with low-to-moderate intensity continuous aerobic training with regard to VO2 peak.
+However, results are not conclusive and should be interpreted with caution.

 Is exercise safe for patients with heart failure?

-To date, research studies have been conducted predominantly in patients with stable symptoms (New York Heart Association [NYHA] Class I-III) and in young males.
-In these cohorts, moderate-intensity exercise is well tolerated.
-There are published data on over 125,000 patient-hours of exercise in clinical studies and, to date, there have not been any deaths directly related to the effects of exercise training in any of these studies.[#chen-ym-li-zb-zhu-m-et-al.-2012] Notably, however, exercising patients have fewer episodes of decompensation and other serious events than those who do not exercise.[#chen-ym-li-zb-zhu-m-et-al.-2012]
+Until recently, research studies have been conducted predominantly in patients with stable symptoms (New York Heart Association [NYHA] Class I-III), HFrEF and young males, and in these cohorts, moderate-intensity exercise is well tolerated.
+In the many studies published to date, there have not been any reported deaths directly related to the effects of exercise training.

 The hallmark of heart failure (HF) is exercise intolerance due to shortness of breath and fatigue.
 In people with HF, skeletal muscle function is often impaired and may contribute to symptoms that are experienced.